pcp/opagen/README.md

 opagen
 ======

-Online Password Generator based on an comicstrip from xkcd
+Online Password Generator based on a comicstrip from xkcd